DahnM20/ai-flow/README.md

 ![ai-vision](assets/gpt-vision.png)

 #### Create a custom layout for your flow

 When your flow is complete, you have the option to run it as is or create a custom layout focusing on the most interesting parts.

-Here is an example of layout, the underlying flow retrieve a youtube transcript and ask GPT for a markdown summary and interesting quotes :
+Here is an example of layout :

 ![layout-view](assets/layout.png)